Table of Contents[Hide][Show]

-In particular, kale chips really satisfy as a low carb snack when you are craving a crunch but don’t want to eat any type of starchy chip.
+Kale chips are a satisfying low-carb snack when you are craving a crunch but don’t want to eat starchy chips.

-Why are we even taking the time to make kale chips, you may ask?
-Isn’t kale far better to eat raw in a green smoothie?
+Isn’t kale far better to eat raw in a green smoothie or salad?

 If you already suffer from thyroid disorders, you may choose to avoid cruciferous veggies altogether, and that is, of course, your choice based on your personal situation.